 Ahead of the Philadelphia Debate, Six Transgender Pennsylvanians Speak Out

-As former President Donald Trump and Vice President Kamala Harris get set to take center stage at Tuesday's debate, Pennsylvania's trans community holds their breath as the election approaches.
+As former President Donald Trump and Vice President Kamala Harris get set to take center stage at Tuesday's debate, Pennsylvania's trans community holds their breath.

 With two days left before the first presidential debate in Philadelphia, issues like the economy, immigration, climate change and healthcare will likely take center stage.